 - (i) Phoenicia Finance Company p.l.c. ("PFC") was incorporated by Phoenicia Malta Limited on 23 October 2018 to carry on the business of a finance company in connection with the ownership, development, operation and financing of hotels, resorts, leisure facilities, and tourism related activities. - (ii) The financial statements of PFC are available to the public.
-The company has issued bonds that are traded on the Malta Stock Exchange. - (iii) PFC has issued a loan to the Company, being its immediate parent company (note 15).
-PFC also holds a current account with the Company (note 16).
+The company has issued bonds that are traded on the Malta Stock Exchange. - (iii) PFC has issued a loan to the Company, being its parent company (note 15).
+PFC also has a balance with its subsidiary for expenses paid by the subsidiary on behalf of the Company (note 16).